Jaejun-Project/IOS_Flashcard/README.md

 </p>

 - You can delete the flashcard by clicking the "edit" button on top left conner from list page.
-- You can go to add flashcard page by clicking the "+" button on top reight conner from list page.
+- You can go to add flashcard page by clicking the "+" button on top right conner from list page.

 **Add to Favorite List & Favorite List Page**